D2L

 Building a Design System & Style Guide

-A major part of my approach was consistency and scalability.
-I created a modular system typographic scales, colour palette, UI components, spacing rules plus a style guide so D2Ls internal team (and any partner) could extend the system reliably
+Consistency and scalability were non-negotiable from the start.
+I built a modular system covering typographic scales, colour palette, UI components and spacing rules, alongside a style guide so D2L's team and any future partner could extend the system reliably.

 Branding Style Guide...